 Visit the institution website for COVID‑19 updates

-In order to be considered, you would have achieved an Honours degree or equivalent professional qualifications with a minimum of three years relevant professional experience.
+In order to be considered, you would have achieved an Honours degree (preferably a 2:1), or equivalent professional qualifications with a minimum of three years relevant professional experience.

 APEL (Accreditation of Prior Experiential Learning)

 Applicants who do not meet these course entry requirements may still be considered in exceptional cases.
 The course team will consider each application that demonstrates additional strengths and alternative evidence.
 This might, for example, be demonstrated by:

 - The quality of the personal statement

 - A strong academic or other professional reference

 MA Arts and Lifestyle Journalism will equip you with the advanced skills you'll need for a successful career in journalism.
 This course is taught at London College of Communication, at Elephant and Castle, part of University of the Arts London (UAL).